wuyanxin/review.ninja/doc/installation.md

 Set the `GITHUB_CLIENT` and `GITHUB_SECRET` environment variables accordingly in the `.env` file.

+The `MONGODB` default in the `.env.example` file is correct if you followed this guide 100%, however, it is recommended to choose a secure password for your MongoDB user.

 The following environment variables are mandatory:

   * `HOST`